 As you can imagine, the construction daily report is essential to getting work started quickly and accurately for the next day.
 It lets subcontractors know where their tasks left off and if they have the equipment and supplies necessary to continue the next day.
 This is critical for keeping your construction project on schedule.

 Additionally, a construction daily log protects workers and managers on the site.
 If there’s a delay, for example, that is captured in the report and explained.
 That paper trail prevents blame from falling on an undeserving party.
 This is important if there are any legal issues, as you have a record to support your defense.

 Better Reporting for Practical Results

-Keeping a record of the day’s events offers insight into what is going on in the project, and thereby allows you to tweak resources to get things done more effectively.
-Construction sites are complex, with lots of activities taking place at once.
-Reporting keeps everyone aware of what’s going on, so workers and subcontractors can do their jobs better, without getting in the way of others.
+Keeping a record of the day’s events offers insight into what’s going on in the project and allows you to tweak resources to get things done more effectively.
+Construction sites are complex with many activities taking place at once.
+Reporting keeps everyone aware of what’s going on so workers and subcontractors can do their jobs without getting in the way of others.